diffblue/cbmc/doc/architectural/compilation-and-development.md

 \subsection compilation-and-development-subsection-regression-tests Regression tests

-The regression tests are contained in the `regression/` folder.
-Inside `regression/` there is a directory for each of the tools/modules.
+The regression tests are contained in `regression/` and `jbmc/regression/`.
+Inside these folders there is a directory for each of the tools/modules.
 Each of these contains multiple test directories, with names describing what they test.
-When there are multiple tests in a test directory then they should all be testing the same thing.
+When there are multiple tests in a test directory then they should be testing very similar aspects of the program's behaviour.
 Each test directory contains input files and one or more test description files, which have the ending `.desc`.
 The test description files describe what command to run, what output is expected and so on.
-The test framework is an in-house Perl script, [test.pl](https://github.com/diffblue/cbmc/blob/develop/regression/test.pl).
+The test framework is a Perl script, [test.pl](https://github.com/diffblue/cbmc/blob/develop/regression/test.pl).
 To run all the tests in a directory corresponding to a tool or module: